The First Look at Thunder Junction

 A Champion Enshrined

 Nathan Steuer was able to do great work in the World Championship in 2022, and he helped design this new card, called the Duelist of the Mind.
 The card itself comes with variable power, which is certainly an intriguing aspect.
 Not only that, but it does pay off if you draw other cards.
 Being able to have that 3 toughness makes it great against aggro strategies, which can sometimes be very prevalent.
-Our opinion is that the Duelist of the Mind is a very good card, it's similar in many ways to the Ledger Shredder, and it's expected to be a solid addition.
+Our opinion is that the Duelist of the Mind is a very good card, and it's similar in many ways to the Ledger Shredder, and it's expected to be a solid addition.

 Thunder Junction’s First Bulk Rare